TrustSource/ts-java-client/README.md

 * [SPM (Swift)](https://github.com/eacg-gmbh/ecs-spm-plugin)
 * [nuget (.NET)](https://github.com/eacg-gmbh/ts-dotnet)

+# TrustSource and Continuous Integration
+There is a Jenkins Plugin, which can trigger most of the scanners listed above.
+You will find further information on this plugin at [Jenkins plugin](https://github.com/jenkinsci/ts-publisher-plugin) or directly on the [Jenkins Plugin Marketplace](https://plugins.jenkins.io/ecs-publisher).

 # How to obtain a TrustSource API Key
 TrustSource provide a free version.
 You may tregister and select the egar wheel on the upper right side and select API keys from the menu.
 Then select API-Key and generate the key.
 Paste user & API key into your local settings file and run your scan.
 Be compliant ;-)